innot/PET-Digital-Simulation/README.md

 In other words this simulation is slow and far from running in realtime.

-On my development machine (a few years old Core i7-8565U @ 1.80 GHz) the simulation runs at about 200 kHz (200.000 cycles of the 16MHz clock per second) resulting in about 1.25% or 1/80th of the original speed.
+On my development machine (a 2019 vintage Core i7-8565U @ 1.80 GHz) the simulation runs at about 200 kHz (200.000 cycles of the 16MHz clock per second) resulting in about 1.25% or 1/80th of the original speed.

 So trying to run anything on the simulated PET requires quite a bit of patience.
 Even getting to the BASIC ready prompt takes about 2 minutes.

 The speed could probably be improved a bit by dropping schematics accuracy and replacing components with faster substitutes - e.g. replacing the 16 RAM chips with a single RAM simulation.
 But the goal of this simulation is schematic accuracy, not speed 😊

 The PET2001 simulation runs faster because it only has to simulate 8 system clock cycles for every CPU clock cycle.
-ALso with fewer RAM to check the system gets much faster to the BASIC ready prompt.
+Also with fewer RAM to check the system gets much faster to the BASIC ready prompt.

 ## Compatibility